-WATERTOWN — The Rock Charitable Fund of the Northern New York Community Foundation recently awarded nearly $100,000 to six nonprofit organizations in St. Lawrence County to preserve and maintain churches and cemeteries in the region.
+WATERTOWN — The Rock Charitable Fund of the Northern New York Community Foundation recently awarded nearly $90,000 to five nonprofit organizations in St. Lawrence County to preserve and maintain churches and cemeteries in the region.

 The Roman Catholic Church of Saint Mary, Canton, received a $35,000 grant to support the first phase in its campaign to restore and protect its historic structure and property.
 Funding will support repairs to the bell tower, statue, trim, and foundation.

 St. John’s Episcopal Church, Massena, received a $23,775 grant to restore exterior brickwork and repair windows and landscaping.
 Deteriorating brick in areas on the east side of the church will be replaced along with other repairs.

 Gouverneur First United Methodist Church received a $17,475 grant to restore two stained-glass windows included in a multi-year restoration.
 The building is veneered with native Gouverneur marble and the trimmings of Potsdam sandstone.

 Lisbon Cemetery Association received an $8,315 grant to support restoration and replacement of more than 100 damaged stones.
 Monuments will be cleaned, restored, and preserved.

 Purmort Cemetery Corp., Depeyster, received a $650 in support to remove a dying maple tree.
 Its removal will prevent damage that would be caused should the tree be left to fall on its own.